ruim-jlu/ruim-jlu-site/content/publication/2022_icpr_li/index.md

 ---
-title: "View-Aware Geometry-Structure Joint Learning for Single-View 3D Shape Reconstruction"
+title: "FD-CAM: Improving Faithfulness and Discriminability of Visual Explanation for CNNs"
 weight: 10

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- hui_li
-- xuancheng_zhang
+- zihao_li
 - ruim
-- changqing_zou
-- minghao_zhang
-- xibin_zhao
-- yue_gao
+- wutr

 # author_pages: []

 # Author notes (optional)
 author_notes:
-- Co-first Author
-- Co-first Author
 -
 -
 - Corresponding Author
 - Corresponding Author